Who is Choose Energy?

 What should I look for in an energy plan?

-Electricity and natural gas work the same no matter where they come from.
-So, when shopping for plans, you’ll want to consider the following factors:
+Electricity and natural gas generally work the same.
+When shopping for plans, you’ll want to consider the following factors:

 - The reputation of the supplier

-- The length of the contract, which can range from three to 24 months in length
+- The length of the contract, which can range from three to 24 months or longer

 - The price of the energy